Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 Here's the key insight: Many important tasks are too complex to solve by programming rules.
 A human expert may excel at the task, but can't articulate step-by-step instructions that would allow a computer to replicate it.

 So how did people solve this?
 Let's find out!

+Instead of humans writing and updating rules, AI scientists developed techniques that enable computers to learn the patterns themselves from examples.

+During training, we show the system thousands of cases.
+The system analyzes these examples to identify patterns that help it accomplish the task.

+This is the foundation of how modern AI works.